A Compact Source of Positron Beams with Small Thermal Emittance: Analytic Expression for the Trap Emittance

 we derive an analytic expression for the transverse emittance in a single plane (here we consider the $x$-plane) of a positron beam at rest in the electrostatic trap.
-The only coherent motion of the positron plasma is the rotation about the axis, but since the thermal velocity is much greater than the rotational velocity $v_{th} >> \omega_r r_p$, we can safely ignore $x-p_x$ correlations.
-This assumption holds down to positron beam temperatures of a few Kelvin for the trap parameters considered here.
-The single-plane transverse emittance reduces to $\epsilon_x = \sigma_x\sigma_{px}/mc$ and it remains to calculate $\sigma_{px}$ and $\sigma_x$.
+The individual positrons move on cyclotron orbits fixed to field lines and the positron plasma rotates coherently at the rotating wall frequency $\omega_r \ll \Omega_c$.
+The transverse velocity of the particles is given by the plasma temperature plus a small $r$-dependent correction due to the rotation of the plasma cylinder.
+The thermal velocity at $T = 273$ K is $v_{th} = 6.4\times10^4$ m/s, whereas the average rotational velocity is $v_\theta = \omega_r \sigma_r = 2.1\times10^3$ m/s.
+There is no $x-p_x$ correlation and the single-plane transverse emittance reduces to $\epsilon_x = \sigma_x\sigma_{px}/mc$.